Chittu13/Kali_Linux/README.md

 ```/bin/:```

-> basic programs  (Default programm will be here like 'java', 'python', 'chmod'
+> basic programs  (Default programs will be here like 'java', 'python', 'chmod', ..etc)